-Task For Instructions Configure PAP authentication credentials for trusted callers of the dial-in server "Configuring PAP Authentication for Trusted Callers (Dial-out Machines)" on page 514
+To configure PAP authentication credentials for trusted callers of the dial-in server, refer to "Configuring PAP Authentication for Trusted Callers (Dial-out Machines)" on page 470.

 Configuring PAP Authentication for Trusted Callers (Dial-out Machines)

 This section contains tasks for setting up PAP authentication on the dial-out machines of trusted callers.
 As system administrator, you can set up PAP authentication on the systems before distribution to prospective callers.
 Or, if the remote callers already have their machines, you can give these callers the tasks in this section.